 Shark Week has been in full swing!
 In case you missed it, we made Ocean Oobleck earlier in the week.
-Yesterday the kids had so much fun with this Ice Block Shark Hunt activity I set up for them.
+Yesterday the kids had so much fun with this Shark Week Ice Block Excavation Activity I set up for them.
 It is perfect for summer and super easy to create.

 I’m sure you’ve seen similar ideas around Pinterest.
 The concept is simple and can work with almost any theme.
 The idea is to freeze a bunch of plastic toys inside a block of ice.
 Then the kids can get busy trying to hunt (or rescue) these items using various items.

 This post does include affiliate links.
 That means I could earn a tiny portion of any sale that is made through clicking on any of these products with no additional cost to you.
 All support is greatly appreciated!

 Since our theme is sharks this week, we used a variety of plastic sharks for this activity.
 I purchased the Shark Tub pictured above from Amazon.
 Then I also found plastic sharks at Dollar Tree.
 They only had one variety in stock at our store so I only bought a couple of those to add to our collection.

 To make the ice block, I started a couple of days before the project was planned.
 Since the toys want to float to the top, it is better to create this giant ice cube in phases.
 I used the following supplies for this process.

 Before you start, be sure to find a large spot in the freezer!
 Then add a couple of inches of water to the dish pan with a few sharks.
 I let that layer freezer overnight before I added another layer of water and sharks.
 I did sprinkle a little glitter in at this point.